Stormy9/Stormy9.github.io/CS460/references/git/index.md

 ---
 ### git init
 `git init` is only used the one time, when setting up your local repo, as described up-top.
+So one time per repo, when it's new.   [=

 <br>